Nancypadilla7/MECA482/README.md

    <p align="center">
 <img width="418" height="172" src="https://github.com/Nancypadilla7/MECA482/blob/main/images/fmm.PNG?raw= true" title="Furuta Pendulum Example">
 </p>
 The next step is to write the Mathematical model in terms of state space representation.
 State space representation is found by definding the state x components as an unknown variable.
 Below shows the system variables in state space representation.
  <p align="center">
 <img width="173" height="97" src="https://github.com/Nancypadilla7/MECA482/blob/main/images/15.3.PNG?raw= true" title="Furuta Pendulum Example">
 </p>

-                                                                                                            Applying  the prevoius equations, the relationship of the equations, it expression is define as a vector matrix state space eqation. the result is seen below.
+Applying the prevoius equations,the relationship of the equations, it expression is define as a vector matrix state space eqation. the result is seen below.

    <p align="center">
 <img width="466" height="150" src="https://github.com/Nancypadilla7/MECA482/blob/main/images/15.18.PNG?raw= true" title="Furuta Pendulum Example">
 </p>

 ## Controller and Design Simulations
+The simulation was achievied in CoppeliaSIM.
+The equation of motion is implemented into comppeliaSIM.
+The model is programmed using MATLAB and then the program is linked to CoppeliaSIM.
 ## Results
 ## References
 Hernández-Guzmán, Victor Manuel, and Ramón Silva-Ortigoza.
 Automatic control with experiments.
 Cham, Switzerland: Springer, 2019.